Overcoming Distribution Mismatch in Quantizing Image Super-Resolution Networks: Related Works

-\paragraph{Network quantization.} By mapping 32-bit floating point values of input features and weights of convolutional layers to lower-bit values, network quantization provides a dramatic reduction in computational resources~\cite{cai2017deep,choi2018pact,esser2019learned,jung2019learning,zhou2016dorefa,zhuang2018towards}.
-Recent works successfully quantize various networks with low bit-widths without much compromise in network accuracy~\cite{cai2020rethinking,dong2019hawq,habi2020hmq,jin2020adabits,lou2019autoq,wang2019haq,yang2020fracbits}.
-However, these works primarily focus on high-level vision tasks, while networks for low-level vision tasks remain vulnerable to low-bit quantization.
+By mapping 32-bit floating point values of features and weights in convolutional layers to lower-bit representations, network quantization provides a dramatic reduction in computational resources~\cite{cai2017deep,choi2018pact,esser2019learned,jung2019learning,zhou2016dorefa,zhuang2018towards}.
+Recent works have successfully quantized various networks to low bit-widths with minimal compromise in accuracy~\cite{cai2020rethinking,dong2019hawq,habi2020hmq,jin2020adabits,lou2019autoq,wang2019haq,yang2020fracbits}.
+However, these efforts primarily target high-level vision tasks, whereas networks for low-level vision tasks remain vulnerable to low-bit quantization.